dhsolver/laravel-api/docs/Api.md

 - Adding 'rating' field to Tours model
 - Added 'latest_reviews' collection to single tour endpoint
 - Added endpoint to paginate Tour's reviews
+- Added endpoint for user to change their password